A Pansiot-type subword complexity theorem for automorphisms of free groups: Preliminaries

 Recalling the previous discussion, we get:

 \begin{cor} Any element $X\in\bo F$ has a complexity function $\cp_X$ which is well-defined up to equivalence. \end{cor}

-The proposition is a special case of the following general fact.
 As explained above, any $X\in \bo F$ may be represented by a ray with origin $v$ in any graph $G$ with a marking $\varphi:F\to \pi_1(G,v)$.
 The complexity of $X_A$ is the complexity of the ray representing $X$ in the rose associated to $A$.

 \begin{lem} Given $X\in \bo F$, the complexity of the ray representing it in $G$ is, up to equivalence, independent of the choices of $G$ and $\varphi$.
 In particular, it is equivalent to $p_X$. \end{lem}